artefactual-labs/enduro/docs/upgrades.md

 workflow implementation and may not be compatible with the new release.
 Use Enduro's supported retry and recovery operations instead.

+## Live-update connection

+Since v0.42.0, `/collection/monitor` uses SSE instead of WebSockets.
+When upgrading from an earlier release, check the [proxy requirements] and verify live updates through the address operators use.

 ## Database migrations

 Enduro uses [golang-migrate] to manage its MySQL schema.
 Migration files are